A Philadelphia playground has been completely transformed after receiving a major glow-up led by its students.

 This project provided additional evidence of this theory.
 Since opening the new space, Anderson School administrators noticed improvements in students’ academic performance and attendance, as NPR reported.

-“We’re seeing trends in academic performance improvements [and] attendance rates,” Danielle Denk, who leads the community school yards initiative for the Trust for Public Land, told the outlet.
+“We’re seeing trends in academic performance improvements [and] attendance rates,” Danielle Denk, who leads the community school yards initiative for the Trust for Public Land, told the outlet in June 2023.
 “We’ve seen schools have suspensions drop down to zero after the schoolyard is transformed.”

 Parks also offer environmental benefits.
 The two-acre space includes tree plantings and stormwater management systems that will reduce thousands of gallons of runoff, mitigate pollution from heat-trapping gases, and decrease noise levels.